 It’s election time and that means teachers are in need of some good Election Books.
-These books are appropriate for preschol, kindergarten, and first grades and include everything from campaigning, to voting, to becoming the president.
+These books are appropriate for preschool, kindergarten, and first grades and include everything from campaigning, to voting, to becoming the president

 Snoopy for President by Charles M. Schultz Adapted by Maggie Testa – If a duck (Duck for President) and a Cat (Splat the Cat for President) then why not a dog?
 This book goes through much of the election process in a humorous way that all the Charlie Brown classics are so well known for.
 Click here to check it out.